data-forge/data-forge-js/README.md

 ## Rolling window

 The rolling window function allows you to consider only a window of rows at a time.
-The window rolls across a column and, based on the results of your function, produces a new column with summarized or aggregated data.
+The window rolls across a series and, based on the results of your function, produces a new series with summarized or aggregated data.

 The `percentChange` function that is included is probably the simplest example use of `rollingWindow`.
-It computes a new column with the percentage increase of each value in the source column.
+It computes a new series with the percentage increase of each value in the source series.

 The implementation of `percentChange` looks a bit like this:

 	var windowSize = 2;
-	var pctChangeColumn = sourceColumn
+	var pctChangeSeries = sourceSeries.rollingWindow(windowSize,
-		.rollingWindow(windowSize,
 			function (indices, values) {
 				var amountChange = values[1] - values[0]; // Compute amount of change.
 				var pctChange = amountChange / values[0]; // Compute % change.